open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 `;
 ```

-This is a native browser feature called [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates), where the `html` tag is a function which returns the prepared template ready for rendering.
-We won't go into details of how it works exactly, but by using this syntax `lit-html` can very efficiently update the dynamic parts of your template when your element re-renders.
+This is a native browser feature called [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates).
+The `html` tag is just a function that gets called with information about template literal it's attached to.
+We won't go into details of how it works exactly, but by using this syntax `lit-html` can very efficiently create templates and update only the parts that change when re-rendeirng.

 Most popular IDEs support syntax highlighting of HTML inside template literals, but for some you might need to install a plugin.
 [See our IDE section](https://open-wc.org/developing/ide.html#visual-studio-code) to learn more about that.

 lit-element works with a `render` function, which is called each time the element is updated.
-From this function, we return the template which is rendered to the page.
+From this function, we need to return the template we want to render to the page.

 Let's start by displaying the title of our app: